 Seared Steak Salad with Edamame & Cilantro

 Look for prewashed packages of Asian-style salad mixes at your supermarket—their peppery, exotic character is great with this full-flavored steak and dressing.
 Look for fiber- and protein-rich edamame (green soybeans) in the frozen vegetables section of your supermarket.
 Use the leftover dressing for any salad later in the week.Yield: 2 servings, 3 cups each

 Active Time: 30

-Total Time: 30 minutes
+Total Time: 35

 - 8 ounces top round steak, 3/4 inch thick, trimmed of fat